dhruv-ban1/PND-OOD/README.md

 ## Code Run
 Create a virtual by running the command:-

-conda env create -f environment.yaml conda activate ldm
+- conda env create -f environment.yaml
+- conda activate ldm

 After it download the Xformers compatible with the CUDA on your device

 First, please download the Stable Diffusion 1.4 model [Hugging Face's Stable Diffusion v1.4](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original/tree/main).

-Before using stable diffusion for generating images include the ** inference.yaml ** file in you folder in which you are running your code
+Before using stable diffusion for generating images include the ** inference.yaml ** file in you folder in which you are running your code.

---
+Now you generate your outlier images.